JohnFulpWillard/solitairestation/README.md

 This repository was created for anyone to contribute to the revival of Solitairestation 2, now it is for the archival of it.

+This MAY potentially be updated from time-to-time, but never expect this to be maintained at all.

 ## History of Solitairestation

 Solitairestation was created on July 22, 2021 by TheOnlySolitaire (https://github.com/fulpstation/fulpstation/pull/290)